 Path to Leadership Credentials

-Path to Building Administrator Certificate (040 - Maine DoE) & Assistant Building Administrator Certificate (045 - Maine DoE) -- Both certificates require a Bachelor’s degree, 3 years of teaching experience, and a criminal record check.
-There are three other courses required: Federal & Maine Civil Rights and Education Laws, Special Education Law, and Teaching Exceptional Students in the Regular Classroom (SUNY Buffalo's EDU 577.)
-All three of these courses can be taken through Maine Educators Consortium.
-QSI Graduate Studies is working to offer all three through our program.
+Path to Building Administrator Certificate (040 – Maine DoE) & Assistant Building Administrator Certificate (045 – Maine DoE) — Both certificates require a Bachelor’s degree, 3 years of teaching experience, and a criminal record check.
+There are three other courses required: Federal & Maine Civil Rights and Education Laws, Special Education Law, and Teaching Exceptional Students in the Regular Classroom (SUNY Buffalo’s EDU 577.)
+All three of these courses can be taken through QSI Graduate Studies or alternatively through Maine Educators Consortium.
 Building Administrator also requires a Master’s degree.
-Classes offered during the regular school year (Fall and Spring) are online.
-Typically, two seated (in-person) classes are taught in the summer.
-Each summer course is one week and held in Kyiv, Ukraine.
+Typically, all leadership courses are offered online (even summer courses.)

-***At this point (typically 1 ½ calendar years), students seeking Certificate 040 have the coursework needed to apply for the conditional Building Administrator Certificate***
+***At this point, students seeking Certificate 040 have the coursework needed to apply for the one year Building Administrator Certificate***

-***Also at this point, students seeking a Master’s Degree in Multidisciplinary Studies would need to complete one additional course with QSI Grad Studies plus two research / thesis courses with SUNY (SPF 689 Methods and Techniques of Educational Research and EDU 690 Master’s Project) for a total of 30 graduate credits***
+***Also at this point, students seeking a Master’s Degree in Multidisciplinary Studies would need to complete one additional course with QSI Grad Studies (EDU 577 or another course) plus two research / thesis courses with SUNY (SPF 689 Methods and Techniques of Educational Research and EDU 690 Master’s Project) for a total of 30 graduate credits***